ISSOtm/fortISSimO/manual/src/internals.md

 # Driver internals

-This does not aim to document every single inner working of fortISSimO—there are too many of those, and too few people would be interested—it only contains descriptions of what each *variable* does, since those are at least likely to be useful to people writing [routines](./routines.md).
+This does not aim to document every single inner working of fortISSimO—there are too many of those, and too few people would be interested—it only contains descriptions of what each _variable_ does, since those are at least likely to be useful to people writing [routines](./routines.md).

 Though I'm not opposed to the scope being expanded, if someone is interested.

-> Last updated as of commit [`7fb8329`](https://github.com/ISSOtm/fortISSimO/tree/7fb83298d9aa0296fa075d7584a13abdd41b7d06).
+> Last updated as of commit [`94a309b`](https://github.com/ISSOtm/fortISSimO/tree/94a309bb8d10e7947d9e2687a769cba9b89d2393).
-> This is susceptible to having changed since then; see [the changes since then](https://github.com/ISSOtm/fortISSimO/compare/7fb83298d9aa0296fa075d7584a13abdd41b7d06...master), particularly the file `src/fortISSimO.asm`.
+> This is susceptible to having changed since then; see [the changes since then](https://github.com/ISSOtm/fortISSimO/compare/94a309bb8d10e7947d9e2687a769cba9b89d2393...master), particularly the file `src/fortISSimO.asm`.

 **Be careful** of accessing these variables yourself if fortISSimO runs in an interrupt handler!
 It may be possible for fortISSimO to execute between your code reading different bytes, and thus end up with an inconsistent state!